Remote daily monitoring of LAP data — the earliest and most accurate physiological indicator for congestion and heart

-Having access to high-resolution V-LAP readings will allow you to diagnose additional cardiac conditions like mitral regurgitation, arrhythmias, diastolic dysfunction and more, using sensitive automated supportive algorithms.
+Using sensitive automated supportive algorithms, high-resolution LAP waveforms allow physicians to diagnose additional cardiac comorbidities like mitral regurgitation, arrhythmias, diastolic dysfunction and more.

 The V-LAP maps out heart failure decompensation based on mean left atrial pressure readings, so that physicians can detect impending HF exacerbation and act accordingly.
 Furthermore, physicians can drill down to daily high-resolution left atrial pressure waveform morphology, receiving input regarding common co-morbidities.

 The increase of left atrial pressure is the most specific and earliest sign of impending heart failure exacerbation – long before clinical symptoms occur.
 V-LAP’s unmet clinical need has been evident for years, and the cardiology profession will benefit greatly from the availability of technology that can provide this valuable indication non-invasively on a daily basis.